 Do you have special activities and gatherings for men and women?
-Our men's ministry is called Men's Time Out.
-MTO organizes weekly men's breakfasts in local restaurants, retreats and other special gatherings.
+Our men's ministry is called Ironworks which organizes weekly men's breakfasts in local restaurants, retreats and other special gatherings.
 Women of Westside, our women's ministry, includes women's Bible studies called Lifeline, retreats and other fellowship and learrning opportunities.
 Check the calendar for a schedule of these opportunities.

 How can I find my ministry niche?
 We want everyone who considers Westside to be their church home to have a vital ministry function.
 Some serve in more public ministry while others serve behind the scenes.
 But the service of all is essential to the growth of the Body of Christ.
 The elders are available to help people find the niche that best fits them.

 Do you take an offering?
 All the ministries of Westside are supported by financial gifts from Christian believers.
 Giving to the work of the Lord is to be an act of worship by those who have come to faith in Christ and wish to honor Him by giving financially.
 An offering is taken at the Sunday Worship service.
 Gifts may also be given online, and gifts may be placed in the offering slot in the hall just outside the church office.
 However, visitors have no obligation to participate in the offering.
 If you visit, we just want you to be our guest and to learn and be encouraged.
 Specifics about our practice of giving are found in our Church Handbook.

 Are you a denomination?
 We're an independent local church and no denominational hierarchy dictates what we believe and practice.
 We try to closely follow the Bible in all we do.
 Westside has it roots with a group of churches that are known as the Plymouth Brethren.
 However, we rarely talk about this because our loyalty is to Christ and the Scriptures.